daviidarr/quittances/README.md

-updates quittance, converts to pdf and send to tenant
+updates quittance, converts to pdf and send to tenant. login and property details stored in gitignored file "config.ini"